Gwarimpa Estate: History

 The history of the housing estate dates back to the administration of late General Sani Abacha, when it was built.
 The estate since then has experience a rapid development and influx population growth.

 Geography

-Gwarimpa lies on an expanse land measuring about 1090 hectares with seven residential areas, with seven residential areas demarcated by large avenues.
+Gwarimpa lies on an expanse land measuring about 1090 ha with seven residential areas, with seven residential areas demarcated by large avenues.
 Gwarimpa is adjacent to Katampe and Jahi to the north east, Kado to the east, Jabi to the south east and Life Camp to the south.
 While to the west and north west are Karsana and Dawaki & Kubwa respectively.

 Major roads in the estate include Murtala Mohammed Expressway from the northern edge of the district and Ahmadu Bello Way to the southern part.
 There is another Ring Road 2 which links Gwarimpa to outskirt cities of Abuja such as Galadimawa.

 Prominent hotels in the housing estate include among others; Benysta Hotel Grarimpa, House 12 Studios and Suites, Blue Palazzo Hotel, Cuzzi, Sefcon Suites and Apartments, Starview Palace Hotel, Trafford Hotel, 2/4 Apartment, Purple Tulip Hotel, Frankeys Haven Suite and Sumed Suite Annex.